rmrfslashbin/anythingllm-custom-agent-nearby-businesses-skill/README.md

 ## Configuration

 1. Obtain a Google Places API key from the Google Cloud Console.
+2. Enable the Places API and Place Details API for your project.
-2. Add the API key to the skill's configuration in the AnythingLLM UI.
+3. Add the API key to the skill's configuration in the AnythingLLM UI.

 ## Usage

-Once installed and configured, you can use this skill by asking questions like:
+You can use this skill by asking questions like:

 - "Find Italian restaurants near Times Square, New York"
 - "What are some coffee shops in downtown Seattle?"
+- "Show me the top-rated bars within 2 km of my current location"
+- "What are the operating hours of the Eiffel Tower?"
+- "Find pharmacies open now in Chicago"
-- "Show me vegan cafes in San Francisco"
+- "Show me reviews for the Museum of Modern Art in New York"
-- "Are there any 24-hour pharmacies near me?"
+- "What are some popular tourist attractions in London?"

 The skill will process these queries and return a list of relevant businesses with their details.